-Full TitleA Phase 3, Randomized, Controlled, Open-label, Multicenter, Safety and Efficacy Study of Dexamethasone Plus MLN9708 or Physician’s Choice of Treatment Administered to Patients With Relapsed or Refractory Systemic Light Chain (AL) Amyloidosis Back to top
+Full TitleA Phase 3, Randomized, Controlled, Open-label, Multicenter, Safety and Efficacy Study of Dexamethasone Plus MLN9708 or Physician’s Choice of Treatment Administered to Patients With Relapsed or Refractory Systemic Light Chain (AL) Amyloidosis

 Amyloidosis is a disorder in which abnormal proteins build up in tissues and organs.
 Clumps of the abnormal proteins are called amyloid deposits.
 Amyloidosis may be treated with chemotherapy, but the disease often returns.